sourceryinstitute/OpenCoarrays/INSTALL.md

 ### FreeBSD ###

-A FreeBSD Port is available for installing OpenCoarrays.
-FreeBSD users can now simply do the following as root:
+Use the OpenCoarrays FreeBSD, Port to install OpenCoarrays by executing the following commands as root:
 ```bash
 pkg install opencoarrays
 ```